 Your Start Menu settings can’t be configured

-However, when Windows 10 isn’t activated, you won’t be able to configure the minor settings in the start menu, which means you’ll not be able to view suggestions or view the most used apps for easy access.
+However, when Windows 10 isn’t activated, you won’t be able to configure the minor settings in the start menu, which means you’ll be unable to view suggestions or the most used apps for easy access.

 You can’t customize your taskbar

-If you’re using an unactivated Windows 10, chances are you won’t be able to customize your taskbar, which means you’ll have to forgo taskbar modification features like hiding the taskbar or minimizing icon sizes.
+Suppose you’re using an unactivated copy.
+In that case, chances are you won’t be able to customize your taskbar, which means you’ll have to forgo taskbar modification features like hiding the taskbar or minimizing icon sizes.